 Appropriately Uses Anti-Psychotic Medication

-This datapoint gauges the percentage of long-term patients receiving antipsychotic medications.
-While antipsychotic medications play an important role in caring for many residents, it is important to ensure these medications are being used only where medically required.
-In limited cases, excessive reliance on these medications may suggest a nursing home is using these drugs to control patient behavior.
+This is the percentage of patients given antipsychotic medications.
+Antipsychotic medications are given to patients for many conditions, such as dementia.
+Unfortunately, in some cases, excessive reliance on these medications may mean a facility is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This metric measures the percent of long-term patients receiving antianxiety medications.
+This datapoint gauges the percentage of long-term patients receiving antianxiety medications.

 Managing Depression Among Residents

-This tells you the percentage of patients who are demonstrating depressive symptoms.
-Increased rates of depression could be an indicator worse patient care.
+This indicates the percentage of patients demonstrating signs of depression.
+Increased levels of depression could reveal a lower level of care.

 Appropriate Vaccine Usage